Suvesh0707/uploadify/readme.md

 # Uploadify (video sharing platform)

-This is a full-stack web application that allows users to upload, watch, and manage videos.
+This is a full-stack web application that allows users to upload, watch, and manage videos.gi